- Measuring tape

 6. Peel back some of the masking at the top of the sheet and cut the top (light) J-trim to size (1230mm will allow for 5mm extra each side of the sheet), then clip it on to the top of the sheet.

-7. Cut the nozzle of the parabond construction adhesive to achieve a 6mm bead when applied to the sheet.
-The adhesive should be applied to the back of the sheet (the side without masking) in a grid pattern of approx. 300mm squares (Fig 2).
+7. Cut the nozzle of the parabond construction adhesive to achieve a 6mm bead of adhesive when applied to the sheet.
+The adhesive should be applied to the back of the sheet (the side without masking) in a grid squared pattern of approx. 300mm squares (Fig 2).
 In some cases more adhesive may be required.